nikolaydubina/everything-wrong-with-gcp-genai/README.md

 - `gemini-embedding-001` does not support generic Batch API inference requests
 - Vertex AI does not support `batches.createEmbeddings`
 - `CreateEmbeddings` supports only local-file or inlined requests, no Cloud Storage Support
+- `CreateEmbeddings` may or may not provide output destination file upon job creation.
+It is also not possible to specify it ahead of time.
+This means it is not possible to set up Cloud Storage object notifications through Pub/Sub.